radiantlogic-v8/documentation-new/documentation/data-analysis-guide/02-using-the-identity-data-analysis-web-interface.md

 description: Learn how to use the Data Analysis tool to analyze data sets and understand the data analysis results for Entry Statistics, Value Statistics, and Correlation Candidates.
 ---

-# Chapter 2: Using the Identity Data Analysis Tool
+## Using the Identity Data Analysis Tool

 The Identity Data Analysis web tool is accessible from the RadiantOne Main Control Panel > Wizards tab.